msgphp/msgphp/README.md

 # NOT ACTIVELY SUPPORTED ANY MORE!!

 msgphp/* repositories are not actively developed/supported anymore.

-Use in production on your own risks.
+**Use in production on your own risks.**

-If you want to do some hotfixes - please do them directly in target repository instead of this monorepository.
+If you want to do some hotfixes - please do PR directly in target repository instead of this monorepository.

 # Message Driven PHP